THE START OF HOLIDAY CELEBRATIONS

-- Brick-and mortar retailers have announced they’re opening their doors on Thanksgiving Day: Macy’s for the first time, Target and Wal-Mart are moving sales earlier Thursday.
+- Brick-and mortar retailers have announced they’re opening their doors on Thanksgiving Day: Macy’s, Target and Wal-Mart are moving sales earlier Thursday.
 Black Friday on Thursday.

 - E-commerce sites are advertising pre-Black Friday sales.
 The Wall Street Journal reports that “UPS, FedEx Gird for Earlier Holiday Rush.”
 On Thanksgiving Day, online sales are projected to reach $1.35 billion, up 27% from last year.
 Cyber Monday which used to follow Black Friday is now moving earlier, and changing its name.

 Another WSJ report says that online shoppers accounted for 40% of the $59 billion in sales racked up over the four-day Black Friday weekend last year, up from 23% in 2006, according to the National Retail Federation.